iloveitaly/hyper-focus/README.md

 ### Sleepwatching

-- Run a script on first wake of the day
+- Run a script on first wake of the day (custom algorithm to determine first wake)
+- Treat long periods of no activity as sleep
 - Run a script on each wake
 - Run script as privileged in order to edit key system files like `/etc/hosts`
-- Treat long periods of no activity as sleep

 #### What is 'first wake'?